 All students who are required to pass the piano proficiency will take the examination as part of MUS 2041 - Advanced Piano Class II.
 The grade for MUS 2041 is tied to the proficiency examination, thus a student will not pass the class should they fail the examination.
-Students must be enrolled in MUS 2041 to complete the proficiency unless they have been given "Credit by Examination." (see University Bulletin)

 The piano proficiency examination is comprehensive and will include materials from all four semesters of class piano.
 The piano proficiency examination must be passed prior to student teaching and internship.
 Vocal performance majors must satisfy piano proficiency requirements prior to graduation.
-Students who have questions concerning the piano proficiency should contact the Coordinator of Keyboard Activities.
+Students who have questions concerning the piano proficiency should contact the Area Coordinator of Keyboard Activities.
 Student Teaching Information